lateralblast/manx/README.md

 By default the script will try to choose sensible defaults, if options are not specified.
 If fully automated, then install script runs as a systemd service on boot.

+I have tried to aim for having security enabled by default.
+This is to reduce the vectors of attack during and after the OS installation.

+Currently SSH and systemd security profiles have been enabled for the boot CD and the system.
+SSH is enabled with only keys by default, and SSH to the installation process is by via the nixos account rather than the root account.
+Although sudo from nixos to root does not require a password currently, but as previously stated logging into the nixos account via SSH requires the ISO to be built with SSH keys installed.
+This can be changed by rebuilding the ISO or editing the grub boot parameters.

 By default the script creates a minimal ISO that fetches packages from the network if required.
 To create an ISO